rth/vtext/python/README.md

 This is a Python wrapper for the Rust text-vectorize crate.

-WIP.

 ## Installation

 ### Manual install

-This requires Python 3.5+ as well as Rust nightly >=1.30.0 (due to [rust-numpy](https://github.com/rust-numpy/rust-numpy) and [pyo3](https://github.com/PyO3/pyo3) requirements),
+Building requires Python 3.5+ as well as Rust nightly >=1.30.0 (due to [rust-numpy](https://github.com/rust-numpy/rust-numpy) and [pyo3](https://github.com/PyO3/pyo3) requirements),